OpenNebula/docs/source/management_and_operations/edge_cluster_management/google_cluster.rst

 Google Edge Cluster
 ===================

-The **virtual** Edge Clusters use a virtual machine instance to create OpenNebula Hosts.
+The **virtual** Edge Clusters use a Virtual Machine instance to create OpenNebula Hosts.
 This provision is better suited for PaaS-like workloads.

-Virtual Google Edge Clusters run primarily **LXC** to execute system containers.
+Virtual Google Edge Clusters primarily run **LXC** to execute system containers.

 Google Providers
 ================================================================================

-A Google provider contains the credentials to interact with Google and also the region to deploy your Edge Clusters.
+A Google provider contains the credentials to interact with Google and also the region of the provider to deploy your Edge Clusters.
 OpenNebula comes with four pre-defined providers in the following regions:

 * Belgium
 * London